ProgMEM-CC/miniblox.impact.client.updatedv2/README.md

 ### Installation

-1. **Install one of the three main userscript managers** from your browser's extension store (if you haven't already)
+1. **Install one of the two main userscript managers** from your browser's extension store (if you haven't already)
    - [Tampermonkey](https://www.tampermonkey.net/) (this is recommended)
    - [Violentmonkey](https://violentmonkey.github.io/) (MV2 / Manifest v2, but some users reported success in using this userscript manager when Tampermonkey fails)